kiranojhanp/blog/content/ffmpeg.md

 ---
-title: FFmpeg: Complete Command Reference
+title: FFmpeg - Complete Command Reference
 ---

 **FFmpeg** is a free and open-source software project consisting of a large suite of libraries and programs for handling video, audio, and other multimedia files and streams.
 This wiki serves as a comprehensive reference for FFmpeg commands and usage patterns.